MISSION AND VISION

 • Career Development Presentations

-An internship provides a real-life, hands-on experience that enables the student to put into action everything they have been learning in the classroom or learn new skills along the way.
-Duration: Minimum three to four days.
+An internship provides real-life, hands-on experience that enables students to apply what they have learned in the classroom and acquire new skills along the way.
+Duration: Minimum three to five days.
+This opportunity is made available to Belen rising juniors and seniors.

 • Who can participate in a summer internship?